jhpyle/docassemble/README.md

 The compile.sh script installs the four Python packages contained in the git repository:

 1. docassemble
-2. docassemble-base
+2. docassemble_base
-3. docassemble-webapp
+3. docassemble_webapp
-4. docassemble-demo
+4. docassemble_demo

 The "docassemble" package is empty because it is a "namespace" package.
 (This facilitates the creation of add-on packages.)
-The core functionality is in the docassemble-base package.
+The core functionality is in the docassemble_base package.
 These two packages are the only packages required to use the docassemble module.
 If you do not want to install all the packages, you can skip running compile.sh and simply run `python setup.py install` in each of the packages you wish to install.

-The "docassemble-webapp" package contains the standard docassemble web application.
-The "docassemble-demo" package contains a demonstration interview.
+The `docassemble_webapp` package contains the standard docassemble web application.
+The `docassemble_demo` package contains a demonstration interview.

 ## Testing docassemble

 The following will run a test of the core docassemble module.
-This requires `docassemble`, `docassemble-base`, and `docassemble-demo` to be installed.
+This requires `docassemble`, `docassemble_base`, and `docassemble_demo` to be installed.

     cd ~/docassemble
-    python docassemble-base/tests/test-parse.py
+    python docassemble_base/tests/test-parse.py

 If it fails with an exception, there was a problem with the installation.
 The output should end with: